A Non-Profit 501(c)(3) Organization

 approached, and Lacie achieved some slow-motion cat herding, which made her day.

-January 22nd was a tipping point from mostly good days, to a struggle to stand and some disorientation when she got up in the
+January 22nd was a tipping point from mostly good days, to a struggle to stand and some disorientation when she got up in the night.

-her, she disolved into a beautiful puddle of fluff and then went ahead, to The Rainbow Bridge.
+disolved into a beautiful puddle of fluff and then went ahead, to The Rainbow Bridge.

 Lacie was in my life for almost a year.
 She made me smile, every day.